Before you leave

 Find a job

-If you don’t have a job already, you should research job opportunities and find out how you can meet with potential employers.
+If you don’t have a job already, you should research job opportunities and find out how you can meet potential employers.

 Research where you'll live